 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission.

 Reflecting our Vincentian Mission, St. John's has a long tradition of bringing a high quality, private education within the financial reach of all our students with opportunities for financial assistance through scholarships, loans, grants and work-study programs.
 For more information visit Student Financial Services.

 The B.A. in Theology prepares graduates who have an understanding of the Christian and more particularly the Catholic theological tradition.
-Students develop the ability to think and write critically about Christian history and theological topics, and have the tools to apply their knowledge to further study and professional work.
+You develop the ability to think and write critically about Christian history and theological topics, and gain the tools to apply your knowledge to further study and professional work.

 A background in Theology and Religious Studies is an important part of a well-rounded liberal arts education.
 Professionals in fields such as business, education, law, and medicine draw upon religious values as they make decisions that impact globally.
 Our students leverage their outstanding theological education to establish successful careers in the non-profit sector, teaching, ministry, law, medicine, or as professional theologians.

 Eligible Theology and Religious Studies students have access to a wide range of academic and professional opportunities through the Theta Alpha Kappa honor society.